Plastic Containers are Inappropriate for Greens

 Consumers should be concerned about the facilities used to produce the greens in many superfood blends.
 Instead of clean, modern, 100% organic facilities like those used by Pines, most greens come from old alfalfa dehydrators built years ago for the meat industry.

 We grow our greens without using irrigation.
 The only other Kansas producer grows in a dry region of our State.
 They have to use irrigation.
 That requires pumping irrigation water from the Ogallala Aquifer.
-Although once an abundant and clean water source, growing crops with herbicides for the meat and ethanol industry depleted and contaminated this once-pristinie ground water supply.
+Although once an abundant and clean water source, growing crops with herbicides for the meat and ethanol industry depleted and contaminated this once-pristine ground water supply.

 Plastic for Certified Organic Products?

-Pines is the only producer of green superfoods that grows its own ingredients on fields near where we bottle and ship.
+PINES is the only producer of green superfoods that grows its own ingredients on fields near where we bottle and ship.
 As a result, we outsource nothing.
 We do it all from planting the seed to filling our oxygen-free glass bottles.

 Most companies use contract manufacturers who mix and bottle to the specifications of the company that hired them.
-No producer except Pines and those who source their greens from Pines can say that all their ingredients in their green superfood came from 100% organic farms.
-No other whole food greens producers use 100% organic facilities like those used by Pines, and none use oxygen-free glass bottles.
+No producer except PINES and those who source their greens from PINES can say that all their ingredients in their green superfood came from 100% organic farms.
+No other whole food greens producers use 100% organic facilities like those used by PINES, and none use oxygen-free glass bottles.
 Further, other producers produce both organic and non-organic products.
-At Pines, we do not believe the USDA Organic Certification should allow such "dual farming" operations.
+At PINES, we do not believe the USDA Organic Certification should allow such "dual farming" operations.